platform9/terraform-provider-pf9/docs/data-sources/nodes.md

 - `node_pool_name` (String) Name of the node pool, the node belongs to
 - `node_pool_uuid` (String) UUID of the node pool, the node belongs to
 - `primary_ip` (String) IP address of the node
 - `status` (String) Status of the node.
-States include “ok”, ”converging”, “failed”.
+States include ok, converging, failed.
 These states indicate the current state of kubernetes setup on the host.